 Try our recipe for Pan-Seared Mahi with Basil Butter—a delicious fresh fish dish bathed in butter, garlic, and fresh basil.

-For an oven option, Oven Roasted Mahi Mahi is another excellent choice for moist flaky fish cooked with butter and Old Bay or blackened seasoning in the oven.
+For an oven option, Oven Roasted Mahi Mahi is a great choice.
+It gives you moist, flaky fish cooked with butter and Old Bay or blackened seasoning in the oven.

 FAQ

-Yes, you can serve Mahimahi fish sticks with various dipping sauces such as tartar sauce, cocktail sauce, remoulade, or homemade pink mayo ketchup sauce for added flavor.
+You can serve mahi mahi fish sticks with different dipping sauces.
+Try tartar sauce, cocktail sauce, remoulade, or a homemade pink mayo ketchup sauce for extra flavor.

 This pan-fried mahi dish is gluten-free.
 Mahi fish sticks are breaded with seasoned almond flour.
 You can also use your favorite breadcrumbs.
 It will work either way.